fmuhic/junkyard/networking/README.md

 - This creates multiple subnets from existing subnet
 - Determine number of hosts with formula: hosts <= 2^n - 2
 - n is number of bits required
-- Minus 2 is for broadcast (all ones) and subnet address (all zeros)
+- Minus 2 is for broadcast (all ones) network address (all zeros)
+- Network address has host portion of all zeros and can't assigned to a host
 - Count host bits from right to left
 - Determine number of networks with formula: networks <= 2^n
 - Count network bits from left to right